 Normalization will take place region per region.

-Lets discuss what en when will happen with the travel industry
+Lets discuss what will happen when with the travel industry

 After the first protect phase of making sure the medical system of the country is able to cope with the number of covid-19 patients, and the situation is more or less under control, countries will slowly open up in phases.